giuliaschneider/Trichotracking/README.md

 ==============

 **TrichoTracking** is a python package that processes image sequences of gliding filaments.
 It finds and quantifies the movement of filament pairs.
+The image sequence is processed in three steps:
+  1) Segmentation by background subtraction and thresholding
+  2) Linking of particles by nearest neighbor matching
-Implementational details are found [here].
+  3) Merging and splitting of particles Implementational details are found [here].